Bowes Park: Community and grassroots campaigns

 Bowes Park is a small community centred around Myddleton Road, which houses a number of shops.
-There has been a strong local grassroots campaign to rejuvenate the street.
+There has been a strong local grassroots campaign to gentrify the street.
 The local action group "We Love Myddleton Road" meet several times a year and work with the police and local council to encourage regeneration and business development in the area.
-English Heritage recently put forward funding for a number shopfronts to be restored in a traditional timber framed style.
+English Heritage recently put forward funding for a number of shopfronts to be restored in a traditional timber framed style.